Twelve30/R-scripts-for-graphs/README.md

 # R-scripts-for-graphs
 A collection of scripts used for generating graphs in R using ggplot2 package

-Packages used: ggplot2, nls2, ggpmisc and ggpubr
+Packages used: ggplot2, nls2, ggpmisc, ggpp, matrixStats, poorman and ggpubr